erkghlerngm44/r-anime-soulmate-finder/README.md

 Optional flags

-    # Search the comment body for a MAL link if the user has no flair.
-See Example 2
+    # Search the comment body for a MAL link if the user has no flair
     $ python3 -m soulmate_finder MAL_USERNAME --submission SUBMISSION_ID --search-comment-body

     # Be more verbose.
 Best to use this with --stream